mparra-mpz/Galileo/README.md

 # Galileo
 Repository for my definitive robotic project.
-Reviwe the wiki for more details.
+Review the wiki for more details.